rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/README.md

 This repository contains the necessary resources for integrating Microsoft Sentinel with the ANY.RUN Sandbox.
 The connectors enrich Microsoft Sentinel incidents by analyzing URLs or files associated with them in the ANY.RUN Sandbox.

-As a result, your Microsoft Sentinel incidents will include a verdict, threat score, and a link to the detailed analysis in the ANY.RUN UI, allowing you to explore the object's behavior in a real infrastructure environment.
+As a result, your Microsoft Sentinel incidents will include a verdict, threat score, malware tags and a link to the detailed analysis in the ANY.RUN UI, allowing you to explore the object's behavior in a real infrastructure environment.
 Additionally, your Threat Intelligence portal in Sentinel will be enriched with Indicators of Compromise (IoCs) extracted during the sandbox analysis.

 ## Analyze URLs from Microsoft Sentinel Incidents via ANY.RUN Sandbox